odinhg/core/README.md

 # Core Bifiltration [[arXiv](https://arxiv.org/abs/2405.01214)]

-This repository contains an implementation of alpha-core and core Čech persistent homology, together with Jupyter notebooks demonstrating its application to noisy point cloud data.
+This repository contains an implementation of Delaunay core (also known as alpha-core) and core Čech persistent homology, together with Jupyter notebooks demonstrating its application to noisy point cloud data.

+**Update February 2025:** The Delaunay core bifiltration is now part of the [`multipers`](https://github.com/DavidLapous/multipers) library.
+The implementation in `multipers` computes the entire bifiltration in contrast to this implementation which only computes persistence along a line (slice).

 ## Get Started